The first Church

 Linton Church had been neglected over the centuries and the building was in a poor state of repair by the 1850s.
 However, a newly appointed Linton vicar, the Reverend Edward Wilkinson, came in 1859 and was determined to undertake renovations.
 It required a ten-year battle before the vicar secured majority support in the small group of influential people who controlled the Linton Vestry, but on July 22nd 1870 the Vestry voted by seven votes to six to petition the Chancellor of the Diocese of Ely for a Faculty to remodel the Church, at a cost of around £477, paid for mainly by the Reverend Wilkinson.

 The Church interior acquired an entirely new look, very similar to the appearance of our present Church.
 All the existing pews and seats were removed and replaced with chairs.
 The floors were made good using four thousand brick tiles purchased from Haverhill, and the Font was re-located closer to the west end of the south Aisle.
 The old large arch at the east end of the Nave had to be replaced by two arches, and if one views the two arches from the south Aisle it is still possible to see the wide curve of the old single arch in the plaster work.
-The north aisle gallery (erected in 1790) was pulled down, a new pulpit was built into the southern arch of the Chancel and two desks were positioned on either side of the Chancel arch.
+The north aisle gallery (erected in 1790) was pulled d

 At the same time, the old and inferior organ standing in the Millicent Chapel was taken down and funds were raised for a larger new organ, which was installed in the Millicent Chapel in 1879, completely obscuring the Millicent Memorial.

-On the southern aisle wall nearest the south porch the various glass shields saved during the restoration of the church are displayed in a window.
+On the southern aisle wall nearest the south porch the various glass shields saved during the restoration of the church (and the only medieval glass in the church) are displayed in a window.
 The East and West Windows were installed and paid for by subscriptions in 1893.
-The Isaacson family of Springfield House in Horn Lane and the Chalk family of Chilford Hall were major contributors to the East window.
+The Isaacson family of Springfield House in Horn Lane and the Chalk family of Chilford Hall were major contributors to the Jesse window at the east end.
 The West Window was paid for by the Bennett family who resided at Richmonds in the High Street.

 The Queen Victoria Memorial Window is located in the north aisle.
 Originally intended as the Diamond Jubilee Window the window was eventually renamed to commemorate the Queen’s death, since it had taken Linton so long to raise the money!

-In May, 1921 the Memorial Window and Oak Tablet with the names of the War dead was unveiled in the Parys Chapel.
+In May, 1921 the Memorial Window and Oak Tablet with the names of the War dead was unveiled in the Paris Chapel.
 The Tablet was removed to the north aisle in the 1960s.

 Church restoration in the 1960s